Dick Graham "2015 Surf Culture"

 Aside from editing and publishing, Graham established himself as a well-rounded surf journalist by penning stories as well as taking photos.
 His images appeared on four of the six Surfing covers of 1967.
 The same year, Graham embarked on a ground-breaking trip to Australia with the Windansea Surf Club where he witnessed the new vee-bottom surfboards that signaled the start of the shortboard revolution.
 He returned to Petersen and convinced them to do a second run of Petersen’s Surfing in which Graham scooped both Surfer and Surfing in breaking the shortboard news to America.

 After a few more years in the magazine business, Graham quit surf publishing altogether.
 From 1969 to 1987 he held predominate roles at Hang Ten beachwear as well as Lightning Bolt Surfboards.
-But you can’t keep a good journo away, as Graham is currently working on a surfing photo essay book entitled The Ride.
+But you can’t keep a good journo away, as Graham most recently published a surfing photo essay book entitled The Ride.